 - B.II Disease - 18.
 Race veterinarians are present throughout the race to monitor the health and welfare of all dogs, advise drivers in caring for their dogs' medical needs, and provide veterinary treatment for dropped dogs, if necessary. - 19.
 The race veterinarian, in conjunction with the Race Marshal or Race Judge, may rule any dog is unfit to start or continue in the race, and remove the dog(s) from the race for medical or other reasons.
 If the Race Veterinarian diagnoses any dog present in the race area to have a contagious disease, that dog shall be disqualified and the competitor shall immediately leave the race site with all his/her dogs. - 20.
 All dogs participating in a race shall be vaccinated according to the IFSS Animal Welfare Committee's recommendations.
-The IFSS Chief Veterinarian has, by recommendation as of April 16, 2007, suggested that the mandatory vaccinations shall be: Rabies Virus, Canine Parvovirus, Distemper and Canine Kennel Cough Complex (bordetella parainflulenza virus, canine adenovirus 2).
+The IFSS Animal Health and Welfare Committee has suggested that the mandatory vaccinations shall be: Rabies Virus, Canine Parvovirus, Distemper and Canine Kennel Cough Complex (bordetella parainflulenza virus, canine adenovirus 2).
 All dogs should be vaccinated within 12 months in all cases and more than 21 days before the race in the case of prime vaccination.
-Vaccinations need to be done in accordance with regulations of the host country in which the race is taking place. - B. III Temperatures at Dryland races Guidelines - 21.
+Revaccinations need to be done in accordance with regulations of the host country in which the race is taking place. - B. III Temperatures at Dryland races Guidelines - 21.
 At dryland races there shall be a thermometer and a hygrometer in the starting area.
 They shall be readily visible, placed in the shade, at 50 centimeters (20 in) above ground level. - 22.
 The minimum and maximum temperatures and humidity shall be noted during the entire race. - 23.
 Given the minimum and maximum, trail conditions and local circumstances (e.g. humidity), the following guidelines are available for decisions to be taken by the race giving organization and the Race Marshal for the well-being of the dogs: - 23.1.
 Temperatures below 18°C (64°F) for Canicross and 16°C (61°F) for all other classes and with a humidity below 85 %: normal competition

 Temperatures above 16°C (61°F), but below 18°C (64°F): the distances shall not exceed the minimums given in D.II §49.
-This maximum temperature is set at 22°C (72°F) for Bikejoring classes and at 25°C (77°F) for Canicross classes.
+This maximum temperature is set at 25°C (77°F) for Canicross classes.

-Temperatures above 18°C ( $64^{\circ}F$ ), but below 22°C ( $72^{\circ}F$ ): the distance shall not exceed 1.5 kilometers (0.9 mi) for demonstration purpose only except for Bikejoring and Canicross (see DII §49).
+Temperatures above 18°C (64°F), but below 22°C (72°F): the distance shall not exceed 1.5 kilometers (0.9 mi) for demonstration purpose only except for Canicross (see DII §49).

-Temperatures above 22°C (72°F): no team shall be harnessed except for Canicross (see DII §49).
+Temperatures above 22°C (72°F): no team shall be harnessed except for Canicross (see DII $\S49$ ).